miyako/4D-AIKit/README.md

 **Gemma** is an open weight model developed by Google.
 There are pre-trained (Pt) and instruction tuned (It) models.
 Developer instruction is not enabled for the model on Google Cloud Platform.
 The "N" variants are specifically designed to run better on mobile devices.

-Gemma 3 [function call ](https://ai.google.dev/gemma/docs/capabilities/function-calling#function-calling-setup) support is incomplete.
-It knows how to call a function but it can't process the function result.
-There are models fine tuned by the community for better tool support.
+Gemma 3 does not have native [function call](https://ai.google.dev/gemma/docs/capabilities/function-calling#function-calling-setup) support.
+Gemma 3 expects a standard two-role conversation between a user and an assistant, with no "tool" role in between.
+You can't have an effective agent without prompt engineering where the user translates the function result to a natural statement.
+There are community models fine tuned for better tool support.

 Google released [FunctionGemma](https://blog.google/innovation-and-ai/technology/developers-tools/functiongemma/) to address this issue.
 But it refuses to process any requests that suggest business:

 > I cannot assist with drafting or estimating project proposals.
 My current capabilities are focused on managing job postings and tool data analysis.
 I cannot generate strategic business proposals or generate detailed financial projections for projects requiring project management or cost estimation.